The Best Gray Paint Colors With NO UNDERTONES

 For example, if you have…

 • North-facing light.
-Grays can lean HARDER into their cool base, picking up more undertone.
-And because north-facing light is a gray-blue light, many gray paint colors can flex into that unintentionally
+Grays can lean harder into their cool base, picking up more undertone.
+And because the north-facing light is a cool light, many gray paint colors can flex into that intentionally.

-• South-facing or warm afternoon western-light.
-Some grays can look softer and warmer and not so ‘legit gray’ or cool as they might in another room
+• South-facing or warm afternoon western light.
+Some grays can look softer, muddier, and warmer and not so ‘legit gray’ or cool as they might in another room.

-• A countertop that has, say, purple undertones and you partner it with a gray that DOESN’T HAVE purple undertones but a very vague green instead (but looks gray to you), the green undertone could be ENHANCED due to the fact that opposites can bounce off each other and make each other stronger.
-So, what LOOKED like a neutral gray, could turn out to have an undertone you didn’t expect, simply because it was given the wrong partner (Tim feels this way all the time – definitely unexpected)
+• A countertop that has, say, purple undertones, and you partner it with a gray that DOESN’T HAVE purple undertones but a very vague green instead (but looks gray to you).
+The green undertone could be ENHANCED because opposites can bounce off each other and strengthen each other.
+So, what looked like a neutral gray could have an undertone you didn’t expect simply because it was given the wrong partner (Tim feels this way all the time – definitely unexpected).

-• Beige toned carpet, tiles or furniture.
-If you have these warmer tones and partner them with what LOOKS like a darned neutral gray, the warm undertones of your beige could GLORIFY the cool undertone that’s in the gray paint color, making it look stronger and LESS neutral
+• Beige-toned carpet, tiles, or furniture.
+If you have these warmer tones and partner them with what LOOKS like a darned neutral gray, the warm undertones of your beige could glorify the cool undertone in the gray paint color, making it look stronger and LESS neutral.
+This said, some people love the play of warm and cool, beige and gray (myself included).

 Best gray paint colour, Benjamin Moore Gray Owl, lightened, beige tan carpet, white and wood stair railing.
 Kylie M Interiors Edesign, online popular paint color expert and diy decorating blogger

-And one of my more IMPORTANT POINTS (even though ALL of my points are important #jokingnotjoking), which is actually a question I get ALL the time in my Virtual Paint Color Consulting
+One of my more important points (even though ALL of my points are important #jokingnotjoking) involves a question I get all the time in my Virtual Paint Color Consulting: ‘Why does every color look GREEN on my walls?’

-1. The windows have a tint, glaze or reflective barrier on them which has a subtle green cast
+1. Your windows have a tint, glaze, or reflective barrier, which has a subtle green cast.

-3. You chose a gray paint color with a particular blue or blue-green undertone that’s reacting with your warm-toned light bulbs or that golden south-facing western light shining through your windows, turning the walls a slight shade of green
+3. You might not know it, but you chose a gray paint color with a particular blue or blue-green undertone that’s reacting with your warm-toned/low-Kelvin light bulbs or that golden south-facing western light shining through your windows, turning the walls a slight shade of green (blue and yellow = green).

-4. Kermit the Frog is outside the window mooning you.
-I did say three GOOD reasons…
+5. Kermit the Frog is outside the window, mooning you.
+I did say four GOOD reasons…

 Here’s Benjamin Moore Gray Owl looking a touch green…